-If you are currently an EU student and you plan to stay in the UK longer than the length of your studies, and exercise a ‘Right to Reside’, it is advisable that you have comprehensive sickness insurance and also apply for (pre) settled status (see our previous information on the settlement scheme).
+If you are currently an EU student and you plan to stay in the UK longer than the length of your studies, and exercise a ‘Right to Reside’, it is advisable that you have comprehensive sickness insurance and also apply for (pre) settled status.
 If (pre) settled status is granted this will then allow you to access free NHS health care after your studies end.

 UK Government information on the Right to Reside